JonCooperWorks/httpfuzz/README.md

  --dirbuster \
  --fuzz-file-size 4096 \
  --multipart-form-name field \
- --multipart-file-name file
+ --multipart-file-name file \
+ --automatic-file-payloads \
+ --payload-dir ./testpayloads
 ```

-This command will fuzz a multipart form field called `field` and the file field `file` with randomly generated 4KB (4096 bytes) files.
+This command will fuzz a multipart form field called `field` and the file field `file` with randomly generated 4KB (4096 bytes) files and any payloads in the `./testpayloads` directory.
 You can still fuzz the other injection points, but delimiter injection will not work, since binary files can contain any character they want.

 ### Building httpfuzz